loiclec/fuzzcheck-rs/articles/why_not_bytes.md

 efficiency (#iter to find crash), but some are also about ease-of-use and versatility.

-So, here are a few reasons why the fuzzcheck approach to structure-aware fuzzing is better than the `cargo-fuzz` + `arbitrary` approach.

 ## 1. Quality of mutations: problems with variable-sized types

 While it may seem easy to write an implementation of `Arbitrary`, writing it in a way that is easy for a fuzzer to meaningfully mutate the value is difficult.
-And writing it in a way such that they *compose* is even more difficult.
+And writing it in a way such it is composable is even more difficult.

 For example, consider how one can decode bytes into a value of type `Option<u16>`.